-Representative Public Comments on the Desig n of Wards hepresentative i abile comments on the besig
+Representative Public Comments on the Design of Wards

 - Rural residents have different priorities.
 Merging Ward 4 with other areas may adversely impact the particular needs of rural residents. - Rural residents need a voice at the council table.

 Communities of Interest